HyConEx: Hypernetwork classifier with counterfactual explanations for tabular data: Preliminaries

 To model a separate density for each class, INF is additionally conditioned by a class vector $y$.
 In this case, the conditional log-likelihood for $x$ is expressed as:

-where $z = f^{-1}_1 \circ \ldots \circ f^{-1}_K (x, y)$ is a result of the invertible mapping.
-A significant challenge in INFs is the selection of appropriate invertible functions, denoted as $f_K, \dots, f_1$.
-The existing literature presents a variety of solutions to address this issue, with notable methodologies including NICE \cite{dinh2014nice}, RealNVP \cite{dinh2016density}, and MAF~\cite{papamakarios2017masked}.
+where $z = z_0 = g^{-1}_1 \circ \ldots \circ g^{-1}_L (x, y)$ is the latent obtained by inverting the flow, and $z_l = g_l(z_{l-1})$ denotes the intermediate flow variable at layer $l$.
+A significant challenge in INFs is the selection of appropriate invertible functions, The existing literature presents a variety of solutions to address this issue, with notable methodologies including Non-linear Independent Components Estimation (NICE)~\citep{dinh2014nice}, Real-Valued Non-Volume Preserving (RealNVP)~\citep{dinh2016density}, and Masked Autoregressive Flow (MAF)~\citep{papamakarios2017masked}.